Sequential Ensemble Transform for Bayesian Inverse Problems: Numerical Experiments

 For PDE-constrained Bayesian inverse problems, the overall cost of the SET algorithm is dominated by PDE solves \cite{DupontHoffmanJohnsonEtAl03}.
-Indeed, we have found that, even with a number of particles $N = \mathcal{O}(10^4)$, the computational cost of exactly solving the discrete optimal transportation problems \cite{flamary2017pot} is negligible when compared to the cost of computing the forwards solves.
-Consequently, in all the numerical simulations presented in this section, the recently developed approximate, but more scalable, methods \cite{genevay2016stochastic,Cuturi13} for computing discrete optimal transport are not employed.
-To operate, the SET method requires $\mathcal{O}\BK{ K \times N \times (p+1) }$ PDE-solves where $K$ is the number of intermediate temperatures and $p$ is the number of Markov mutations per level.
-In this section, we adopt the method described in Section \ref{sec:tempmut} for automatically adapting the sequence of temperatures and the Markov mutation kernels.
+Estimating the matrices $\C^{\OT,N}$ requires solving an optimal transport problem: the standard simplex method or interior point method \cite{pele2009fast} directly applied to the linear program \eqref{eq.ot.map} scales as $\mathcal{O}(N^3)$.
+Faster and approximate methods are available: for example, the entropic relaxation of \cite{Cuturi13} computes an $\epsilon$-approximation with the cost of $\mathcal{O}(N^2/\epsilon^3)$ \cite{altschuler2017near}.
+Our numerical experiments show that even with $N = \mathcal{O}(10^4)$ particles, the computational overheads associated with solving optimal transport problems to obtain the optimal transport matrix $\C^{\OT,N}$ is negligible when compared to the cost of computing the forward PDE solves.
+Consequently, for all the numerical simulations presented in this section, the approximate but more scalable methods such as the ones described in \cite{genevay2016stochastic,Cuturi13} for computing discrete optimal transport schemes were not employed.
+Instead, the optimal transport matrices were computed through a standard simplex solver \cite{flamary2017pot}.
+To operate, the SET method requires $\mathcal{O}\BK{ N \times M}$ PDE-solves where $M$ is the total number of Markov mutations applied to each particle.
+In this section, we adopt the strategies described in Sections \ref{sec:tempmut} and \ref{sec:markovmut} and \ref{sec:mutation} for automatically adapting the sequence of temperatures, the Markov mutation kernels, and the number of times these Markov mutation kernels were applied.
 We compare the SET approach to the state-of-the-art adaptive SMC approach of \cite{Kantas2014, Beskos2015a}.
+In this section, we present three numerical experiments with increasing complexity.
+The first experiment investigates the influence of the mixing properties of the mutation kernels: for this purpose, the adaptive schemes used for adapting the Markov kernels, temperature ladder, and number of mutations at each temperature are switched off.
+The second experiment looks into the effect of the number of mutations at each temperature level.
+Finally, the last experiment is a relatively challenging Bayesian inverse problem.
+It illustrates the robustness and efficiency of the SET method when used in conjunction with automated adaptation strategies; to the best of our knowledge, the scheme using the averaged Gauss-Newton Hessian for adapting the PCNL covariance structure is new.